Common reasons why people see their local osteopath

 Each person, condition and injury is unique, so osteopathic treatments and interventions will vary from person to person.

-If your injuries require hands-on treatment of painful and tender areas, your osteopath will inform you.
+If your injuries require hands-on treatment of painful and tender areas, your osteopath let you know.

 No, you can make an appointment directly with your preferred clinic without a referral.

 Under certain schemes you may need a referral.

 If you have been diagnosed with a chronic health condition and require complex care, you may be eligible for Chronic Disease Management (CDM) assistance.
 The GP must complete a special referral form (PDF, 201kb) to refer you to an osteopath for treatment.

 Although there are not many conditions that require diagnostic imaging before a first appointment, if you have any X-rays, scans, diagnostic imaging, test results or reports for your injury or condition, bring them along.

 Yes, but please check with the clinic when you book your appointment.
 Generally most clinics will ask you to arrive early for your first appointment, as you will need to fill out initial paperwork.

 An osteopath will need to record your medical history to assist in making a diagnosis and discussing your treatment options.
 This may involve completing a survey, questionnaire, or self report for pain or function scores.
 You will also be asked to give your residential address and other relevant contact information.